 Can I get airport transfers?
 Your Aurora Package includes airport transfers, city tour, on-site aurora viewing and premium accommodations.
 Your experience with us is much more relaxing and spacious than staying in a downtown hotel.
-If you do not book an aurora package, you can also book the airport transfers separately for $100 per person round trip plus 5% tax.
+If you do not book an aurora package, you can also book the airport transfers separately.

 Will I see northern lights?
 We have a lovely dark sky with no nearby yard lights… so if there are northern lights visible, you will get a broad and glorious view of them.
 Unlike some aurora tours, you can watch for lights on our property for up to 12 hours per night in winter.
 Northern lights are visible between mid August and mid April when sky conditions allow for viewing.